cvxr/CVX/doc/install.rst

        cd ~/MATLAB/cvx
        cvx_setup ~/licenses/cvx_license.mat

-If you have previously run ``cvx_setup`` without a license, simply run it again with the filename.
+If you have previously run ``cvx_setup`` without a license, or you need to replace your current license with a new one, simply run ``cvx_setup`` again with the filename.
 Once the license has been accepted and installed, you are free to move your license file anywhere you wish for safekeeping---CVX saves a copy in its preferences.

 .. index::
 	single: SeDuMi